topcoder-platform/platform-ui/README.md

 3. Go to https://local.topcoder-dev.com

->**NOTE**: The must run on port 443 in order for auth0 to work and for the site to load properly.
+>**NOTE**: The site must run on port 443 in order for auth0 to work and for the site to load properly.
 Mac users will need to run the app with elevated permissions.

 ### Local SSL